AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: DL-Based Estimation of Radio Maps

 \subsection{Model Calibration}

-It is important to note that the ray-tracing simulations used for training were conducted at a frequency of 1 GHz, employing an isotropic antenna pattern.
+It is important to note that the ray-tracing simulations used for training were conducted at a frequency of 1 GHz (whereas measurement frequency was 933 MHz), employing an isotropic antenna pattern.
 Additionally, the environmental geometry, while detailed, lacks full accuracy compared to the real-world scenario.
 Furthermore, the material properties assigned in the simulations differ from actual environmental materials, introducing discrepancies between simulated and measured propagation data.
 These factors contribute to the simulation-to-reality gap that our model aims to bridge.

 To address these discrepancies and improve the real-world accuracy of our \gls{ai}-driven model, we introduce a calibration pipeline for fine-tuning.
 The model is first pretrained on simulated radio maps to learn general channel characteristics.
 It is then fine-tuned using a small set of measurements to adapt to real-world conditions while preserving its generalization capabilities.